 It's 2018, and social media pretty much rules all of our lives.
 People of all ages are scrolling through social feeds to find news, friends, brands and stories.
 (My 86-year-old grandma recently joined Facebook.
 I didn't think she even knew how to use a computer.)
 Social media is a prime outlet for brands to interact with and get to know their audiences, yet reaching and retaining customers is only becoming more difficult.

-Facebook recently announced they are making changes to their news feed algorithm to prioritize personal connections and engagement.
+Facebook recently announced it is making changes to its news feed algorithm to prioritize personal connections and engagement.
 In short, the changes will favor active engagement over passive viewing and private content over public content.
-This means that content created by family and friends will be most prevalent, and public content from brands, businesses, and media organizations will be minimal.
+This means that content created by family and friends will be most prevalent, and public content from brands, businesses and media organizations will be minimal.

 For businesses, this change signals that it's time to review your 2018 social marketing strategy and rethink everything.
 Here's what you need to do to draw attention to your social media posts.

 While at one point videos may have been a great way to draw attention to your brand, many videos are passive.
 With Facebook's new change, your video or otherwise passive post has little chance of garnering attention (or even showing up on anyone's feed) if it's not promoting interaction and a conversation.

 In a statement by Mark Zuckerberg, he tipped off marketing departments by saying, "We've seen people interact way more around live videos than regular ones."
 Marketing departments: It's time to master Facebook Live and plan content that revolves around it.